home-assistant/home-assistant.io/source/_integrations/glinet.markdown

 <div class='note warning'>

-**Note**: The intergration will automatically add every now device that connects to your network.
+**Note**: The integration will automatically add every now device that connects to your network.
 Once you have selected the devices you want to track, disable the integration system option `Enable new added entities`

 </div>